Skip to content

 Use the app in the dropdown below to use the HBC app to set up a project's name.
 This name will be used for O2, FAS, GitHub and Dropbox.
 This name is likely already defined in the Trello card.

-Click here to see the HBC app for naming a project
+Click here to use the HBC app for naming a project

 This set up needs bcbioR and usethis packages.
-If you are working on the O2 Portal usethis is within /n/app/bcbio/R4.3.1, so you will not need to install it.
+If you are working on the O2 Portal you will need to install it.
 Also, usethis is a dependency of bcbioR, so if you are working locally it should have come along with the download of bcbioR.

 Create the Rstudio project